cmh-logo-icon

 Since 2015, the Maclay Finals have been held over two days of intense competition inside the Alltech Arena at the Kentucky Horse Park.

-• Day One: Riders compete in the first round over fences, showcasing precision, rhythm, and style.
+• Part One: Riders compete in the first round over fences, showcasing precision, rhythm, and style.

-• Day Two: The judges select a smaller group of top performers to return for equitation on the flat, where they evaluate position, effectiveness, and overall harmony.
+• Part Two: The judges select a smaller group of top performers to return for equitation on the flat, where they evaluate position, effectiveness, and overall harmony.

 • After the flat phase, another cut is made, and the remaining finalists tackle a second jumping course designed to test adaptability and poise under pressure.